KyleReyes14/Cat-Landing-Page/README.md

-A landing page for PUSPIN cats and some of its common breed in the Philippine!
+A landing page for PUSPIN cats and some of its common breed in the Philippines!

 Just a practice layouting using html and css with flex